jimibue/demo-y8z-1/src/pages/intro-to-js/data-types.md

 ## The bigint type

-The bigint type represents the whole numbers that are larger than 253 – 1.
+The 'bigint' type represents the whole numbers that are larger than 253 – 1.
 To form a bigint literal number, you append the letter n at the end of the number:

 ```javascript
 let pageView = 9007199254740991n;